OrchardSkills/OrchardSkills.OrchardCore.BulmaDarkTheme/README.md

 # Note

-Before building the Orchard Core Web Application the CSS must first be generated.
+Added the Bulma CSS with Webpack build to Visual Studio

+# Manual Build for Bulma CSS with Webpack

 Go to the directory: .\OrchardSkills.OrchardCore.BulmaDarkTheme

-Follow the production build instructions:

 Building Bulma CSS with Webpack